 The contemporary worship service space has provided new challenges to the design community; from the architect’s original design, all the way to the sound mixer’s ability to present a clear and meaningful sound to the congregation.
 Today’s sanctuaries have higher attendance volume and a larger variety of services from the traditional to the contemporary.
-The spoken word is still very important, the choir still wants to project a full sound, and there is often more updated musical content being performed by live instruments (acoustic and electric drum kits, electric guitars, keyboards, etc.).
-Yet we still want an intimate environment, for the service and pleasing sound quality to accentuate the experience.
-To achieve this, you need to have a certain level of acoustical control or “soundproofing” in the Sanctuary, with a good sound reinforcement system that meets your needs.
+The spoken word is still very important, and the choir still wants to project a full sound.
+There are often performances of updated musical content by live instruments (acoustic and electric drum kits, electric guitars, keyboards).
+Yet we still want an intimate environment for the service and pleasing sound quality to accentuate the experience.
+To achieve this, you need to have a certain level of acoustical control.
+We can help soundproofing a church sanctuary with a good sound reinforcement system that meets your needs.
 You can’t have a good sound system without good room acoustics.

 Key Factors to Look at When Soundproofing a Church Sanctuary:

 - What is the design look you are trying to achieve in the sanctuary?

-- What is the proper reverberation time that is required in the room for good sound?
+- What is the proper reverberation time for the room to sound good?

 - Do you have a budget in mind for the job?

-Here are some basics for sound control and soundproofing in a Church Sanctuary:
+Here are some basics for sound control and Soundproofing a Church Sanctuary:

-- You need a Sanctuary that has a Reverb Time (RT 60) around 1.25 to 1.5 seconds to reduce excessive reverberation, achieve good speech intelligibility for the spoken word, and clear, full sound for the wide variety and types of music performances in the room.
+- You need a Sanctuary that has a Reverb Time (RT 60) around 1.25 to 1.5 seconds.
+This will reduce excessive reverberation to achieve good speech intelligibility for the spoken word.
+For the wide variety and types of music performances, this will produce a clear, full sound.
 Rooms with high ceilings and lots of hard surfaces tend to have higher reverb times.
-Adding absorptive panels like AlphaSorb® Wall Panels or WhisperWave Clouds into the space can help lower the overall reverb time.
+Adding absorptive panels like AlphaSorb® Wall Panels or Whisperwave® Ceiling Clouds into the space can help lower the overall reverb time.